Ashot I of Armenia: Religious affairs

 Sevanavank Monastery, founded in 874 by Ashot's daughter Mariam and endowed by Ashot.

 Ashot supported the Armenian Apostolic Church during his reign.
 Ashot saw the possibility of the church merging with the Orthodox Byzantine Church, due to the Byzantine Empire's influence in the region, and feared that the Byzantine Empire would deny him his claim to the throne.
 In 862, when the Ecumenical Patriarch of Constantinople Photios I attempted to unite the Armenian Church by sending two letters to Catholicos Zacharias I and Ashot, Zacharias and Ashot summoned a council in Yerazgavors; the ambiguous response was formulated by Ashot.
 Ashot continued to receive epistolary communication; in 882, he received a letter with a piece of the True Cross awarded to Catholicos Mashtots I, who was a friend of Ashot (the cross has since been lost).
 Ashot also supported the Armenian Church's desire to separate from the Church of Caucasian Albania.
 Ashot donated several treasures to the Armenian Catholicos to distribute to the churches.

+The Question of the Date of Ashot Bagratuni's Accession to the Throne and the Years of His Reign in Historiography

+The question of the date of Ashot Bagratuni's accession to the throne and the years of his reign has been examined by many researchers, who have proposed various, sometimes contradictory, datings.
+This issue has given rise to a kind of "debate" in historiography that remains unresolved to this day.